mesos/storm/README.markdown

 OpenJDK 1.7 might work too, but that has not been tested.
 The code was compiled with Oracle JDK 1.7 and will not work on Java 1.6.

-- wget
-The config files are being pulled onto the slaves from the master through wget.
-Please make sure it is installed.

 # Running Storm on Mesos
 Along with the Mesos master and Mesos cluster, you'll need to run the Storm master as well.
 Launch Nimbus with this command: